-Here are 7 steps to start a coworking business:
+Here are 7 steps on how to start a coworking business:

 How to start, open and run a coworking space are actually 3 legit stages you should consider and reflect on before investing your time and money.